keyboard_arrow_up

 State Diagram

-The plot of pressure drop as function of conveying gas velocity over range of solids loading.
-This diagram defines conveying modes of dilute and dense phase transport.
+A graphical representation of pressure drop as a function of gas velocity, which defines the conveying modes of dilute and dense phase transport.

 Tubing Bend